 Use DeepSeek V4-Flash for:

-- High-volume classification, extraction, summarization
+- High-volume classification, extraction, and summarization

 - Math-heavy tasks (DeepSeek V3 leads GPT-4o by 13.6 points on MATH)